mfranca0009/FractionCalculator/README.md

 # Fraction Calculator

-Calculator to simplify, add, and multiply fractions or to convert a fraction to its decimal represenation.
+Calculator to simplify, add, multiply or convert a fraction to its decimal representation.